bentung12/flappy-bird/README.md

 3. `KEY0` flaps.
 Score on `HEX1:HEX0`.

 ## Limitations
-- **Wall gaps aren't truly random.** Free-running mod-250 counter sampled at a fixed interval.
-An LFSR would fix it.
+- **Wall gaps are not truly random.** Free-running mod-250 counter sampled at a fixed interval.
+An linear-feedback shift register would fix it.
-- **Pixel clock is generated in logic, not a PLL.** Works, but no clock-tree routing and no timing analysis.
-ALTPLL or a clock enable is the correct approach.
 - **`wall_pos - 50` underflows** within 50 px of the left edge, breaking the wall's x-range test as it exits screen.
 - Bird counter saturates at the top but wraps at the bottom.
 Masked by the death latch except during the start-up grace period.